gicamikiel/CAS-JIM-FEM/tests/README.md

 Source folder for automated testing.

-To run tests do (from the root directory of this repository) ctest --test-dir ./build/tests
+To run tests run (from the root directory of this repository)

+`ctest --test-dir ./build/tests`